 In January 2017, the Company adopted Accounting Standards Update ("ASU") No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, ("ASU 2016-09").
 ASU 2016-09 is aimed at the simplification of several aspects of the accounting for employee share-based payment transactions, including accounting for forfeitures, income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 Pursuant to the adoption of ASU 2016-09, the Company has made an election to record forfeitures when they occur.
 Previously, stock-based compensation was based on the number of awards expected to vest after considering estimated forfeitures.
 The change in accounting principle with regards to forfeitures was adopted using a modified retrospective approach, and no prior periods were restated as a result of this change in accounting principle.
-The adoption of ASU 2016-09 did not have a material impact on the Company's accumulated deficit and additional paid-in-capital as of January 1, 2017.
+The adoption of ASU 2016-09 did not have a material impact on the Company's consolidated financial statements.